sdemchenko/kyiv-table-tennis/schedule_en.md

 * 19:00 - 21:00.
 "Leader" (Sports School).
 A ladder competition (the Monday+Wednesday+Friday group).
 * 19:15 - 23:00.
 "Raketka".
 Games in a group (the Wednesday+Saturday group).
 * 19:30.
 Sports School #21. 🏆 A 0-100 non-ranking tournament.
+  * January 1: the start is at 17:00

 <h3 id="thursday">Thursday</h3>